pjmidgard/Spring-1-A/README.md

 Algorithm ILIN:

 Numbers compress.
 Need to count how numbers and translate decimal, int and binary.
-If 1,2,3 elif another numbers and if 4 and 13 bits.